 Privacy — Transparent Policies that Protect Your Data

-The only data they store is anonymized and used to improve the VPN’s functionality
+The only data it stores is anonymized and used to improve the VPN's functionality

 Plus, in 2022, one of the Big Four auditing firms, Deloitte, did an independent audit of CyberGhost's service, paying attention to its no-logs policy.
 It found that CyberGhost's server configurations are in line with its privacy policies and that it truly doesn't keep logs, so users or their activities can't be tracked.
 This means that CyberGhost doesn’t keep track of what you do online.